redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/rockwell-hmi-vm/1.1-initializing-chart/README.md

 ```
 apiVersion: v2
 name: factorytalk-hmi
-description: A chart to install and configure factorytalk hmi
+description: A chart to install and configure factorytalk hmi with cool extras
 type: application
 version: 1.0.0
 appVersion: "1.0.0"